NOAA-OWP/ngen/AORC_BMI_EE_python/README.md

  - config.yml: This is a configuration file that the BMI reads to set inital_time (initial value of current_model_time) and time_step_seconds (time_step_size).
  - environment.yml: Environment file with the required Python libraries needed to run the model with BMI.
 Create the environment with this command: `conda env create -f environment.yml`, then activate it with `conda activate bmi_test`

+# Running the Module in ngen Framework
+This module has been set up to run in the ngen framework.
+To run it, in the same environment set up for the testing, execute `python run_ngen_aorc_bmi.py`.
+The python script contains command to run ngen through time steps.
+Similar to running ngen in Linux environment, several input files are needed.
+We have provided some example files for a test run, in addition to files used in "Testing BMI Python modules" step.
+These include forcing files in data/forcing/ and initialization files in data/bmi/ subdirectories.
+Specific catchment ids are in config.yml and hydrofabric file names used can be found in "run_ngen_aorc_bmi.py".

 # About
 This is an implementation of a Python-based model that fulfills the Python language BMI interface and can be used in the Framework.
-It is intended to serve as a control for testing purposes, freeing the framework from dependency on any real-world model in order to test BMI related functionality.
+It not only serves as a control for testing purposes, but can also run ngen models directly within the ngen framework.

 # Implementation Details